2023 Best Value Clinical/Medical Laboratory Science Associate Degree Schools in the New England Region

 Best New England Region Schools for Affordable Quality for an Associate in Clinical/Medical Laboratory Science

-The average tuition and fees for an out-of-state undergraduate student at STCC are $10,728 a year.
+STCC undergraduate students pay an average of $10,728 in tuition and fees each year.
 While working on their Associate Degree, clinical laboratory science majors at STCC accumulate an average of around $18,125 in student debt.

-You’ll be in good company if you decide to attend Quincy College.
-It ranked #2 on our 2023 Best Value Clinical/Medical Laboratory Science Associate Degree Schools in the New England Region list.
-Quincy College is a small public school located in the suburb of Quincy.
+You’ll join some of the best and brightest minds around you if you attend Quincy College.
+The school came in at #2 on this year’s Best Value Clinical/Medical Laboratory Science Associate Degree Schools in the New England Region list.
+Quincy College is a small public school located in the large suburb of Quincy.

 Read full report on Clinical/Medical Laboratory Science at Quincy College